 Mariposa County Recreation and Resiliency Master Plan

-Beginning in early 2020, Mariposa County will be developing its first Parks and Recreation Master Plan.
-In addition to helping articulate community recreation needs and devising a strategy for developing and maintaining new and existing parks, open spaces, trails, and other recreation amenities, the plan will apply a resiliency framework to identify opportunities for investments to support climate change adaptation and mitigation.
-Potentially the first of its kind, the Recreation and Resiliency Master Plan will explicitly explore strategies that leverage parks and recreation resources to reduce the risk and impacts of wildfire, support response activities, and grapple with the impacts of a changing climate on our landscape.
-The plan will address these issues through a parks and recreation system that promotes the county’s public health, economic development, and creative placemaking objectives.
+In early 2020, Mariposa County began developing its first Parks and Recreation Master Plan.
+In addition to helping articulate community recreation needs and devising a strategy for developing and maintaining new and existing parks, open spaces, trails, and other recreation amenities, the plan applies a resiliency framework to identify opportunities for investments to support climate change adaptation and mitigation.
+The first of its kind, the Recreation and Resiliency Master Plan will explicitly explore strategies that leverage parks and recreation resources to reduce the risk and impacts of wildfire, support response activities, and grapple with the impacts of a changing climate on our landscape.
+The plan addresses these issues through a parks and recreation system that promotes the county’s public health, economic development, and creative placemaking objectives.

-The planning effort will use extensive stakeholder engagement to understand our community’s needs for current and future park and recreation programming, and preferences for park and recreation aesthetics and character.
-The county will be hiring a team of landscape architects, planners, and other experts to help facilitate this process, so stay tuned for opportunities to the Mariposa County’s parks and recreation culture.
+The planning effort used extensive stakeholder engagement to understand our community’s needs for current and future park and recreation programming, and preferences for park and recreation aesthetics and character.
+The county hired a team of landscape architects, planners, and other experts to help facilitate this process.